therealrodk/therealrodk.github.io/_posts/2018-02-27-my-capstone-project.md

 ### Picture This

 Clicking on the 'Store' link in the main menu will display a list of all the books currently available.
 When the Admin logs in, she is able to add new books, including uploading cover images.
 For this, I installed the <a href="https://rubygems.org/gems/carrierwave" target="_blank">Carrierwave</a> gem and set specific sizes for the main Product images and thumbnail images.
 In my local development, I implemented some internal logic that displays placeholder images from <a href="https://placeholder.com/" target="_blank">placeholder.com</a>, set to the thumbnail size.

+Prior to upload, I manually optimized the client's images with <a href="https://tinypng.com/" target="_blank">tinypng</a>.
+Their service is amazing!
+One 300kb image shrank down to about 75kb *without any quality loss!* In the future, I am considering connecting this client's app with the tinypng API so that images are automatically optimized on upload, but I didn't want feature creep to slow me down, so I have saved this for a possible future implementation.
+If you have never used tinypng, check them out!
+I also use their service for this portfolio site, which enables me to load images with ridiculously large dimensions very quickly.

 Unfortunately, when attempting to upload the site to <a href="https://www.heroku.com/" target="_blank">Heroku</a> later, I discovered that they do not allow local image storage, so I had to exchange the Carrierwave gem for <a href="https://rubygems.org/gems/carrierwave-aws" target="_blank">Carrierwave-AWS</a>, so that I could store the images on Amazon's S3.
 Luckily, this was an easy process.